Lost-Entrepreneur439/hp-elitebook-840-g3-hackintosh/README.md

 # hp-elitebook-840-g3-hackintosh-ventura
 A prebuilt Opencore EFI for macOS Ventura on the HP Elitebook 840 G3

 This is a macOS Ventura EFI for the HP Elitebook 840 G3, with support for Intel Wi-Fi cards.
 13.2.1 working, with OpenCore 0.8.9 and fully up to date kexts.
 Remember to keep your kexts and OpenCore up to date!
 I recommend OCAuxiliaryTools to keep your kexts and OpenCore up to date.
+Remember to change your SMBIOS data too.

 # Specs of my specific unit:
 * CPU: Intel Core i5-6300U